LizMarlowe-byte/Tech-writing-portfolio/Editing_Checklists/User Guide Review Checklist.md

 - [ ] Verify that the Key features topic only includes a bulleted list of features, where the feature is summed up in a few words and bold, then colon (:), and then there's a detailed explanation of the feature.
 For example: **Collaborative real-time, rich text editor**: Work together with other users on the same pages in real time using a rich text editor.

-- [ ] Verify that the **Target audience** topic has the following syntax: This guide is designed for users who want to create and share content in a wiki format and collaborate with other users.
+- [ ] Verify that the **Target audience** topic has the following syntax: This guide is designed for users who {describe what the users need to do, their role, permissions, etc.}.
+For example: This guide is designed for users who want to create and share content in a wiki format and collaborate with other users.

 - [ ] For all proprietary UI elements, make sure they are initial-capped.